Your CV provides an overview of your education, qualifications, skills and experience.

 Describe work/leisure pursuits in a way that highlights relevant assets and transferable skills.

 Use PAR: Problem, Action, Results – Show what impact you made.
-Where relevant, provide measureable evidence.
+Where relevant, provide measurable evidence.

 😥 Rather than ‘I was responsible for organising our annual charity event’…